 Isn’t this piano stool sweet?
 I was instantly drawn to it when I checked out the neighborhood garage sale this past fall.
 But I decided I didn’t need it and bought the turned piece of wood instead.
 Well, after the garage sale my neighbor brought it to me.
 I will show you how to get a vintage look makeover with milk paint.

-I wasn’t going fancy on this piece.
+This piece wasn’t going to be fancy or colorful.
 I think I need to be in a neutral zone after all of the holiday colors.
 The piece definitely cried out for a chippy look.
 And using Old Fashioned Milk Paint is just the paint to use for the look.

 I always start out by cleaning the furniture.
 Use white cleaning vinegar and water and wipe it down.
 Allow it to dry and then it is time to paint.